-These BBQ meatballs are tossed in the crockpot or oven (translation: no stovetop spattering to clean up) and slathered in a homemade molasses barbecue sauce.
+These BBQ meatballs are tossed in the slow cooker or oven (translation: no stovetop spattering to clean up) and slathered in a homemade molasses barbecue sauce.
 Here’s how to make them.

 Can I make these BBQ meatballs ahead of time?